NSI Overview:

 SENSE (Software-Defined Network for End-to-end Networked Science at Exascale)

-SENSE enables multi-domain orchestration of network and cyberinfrastructure resources, integrating beyond-network elements such as compute, storage, and Data Transfer Nodes (DTNs).
-It employs an ontological model, Site and Network Resource Managers, and an Orchestrator
+SENSE enables multi-domain orchestration of network and cyberinfrastructure resources, integrating beyond-network elements such as computing, storage, and Data Transfer Nodes (DTNs).
+It employs an ontological model, Site and Network Resource Managers, and an Orchestrator.

 AutoGOLE

-The Global Network Advancement Group (GNA-G) AutoGOLE is a global collaboration of Open eXchange Points and R&E networks that delivers fully automated end-to-end network services via the NSI Connection Service (NSI-CS).
-International network services are provisioned in minutes, significantly reducing manual intervention.
+AutoGOLE, a project under the Global Network Advancement Group (GNA-G), facilitates global collaboration between Open eXchange Points and Research and Education (R&E) networks.
+It provides fully automated end-to-end network services using the NSI Connection Service (NSI-CS).
+As a result, international network services can be provisioned within minutes, significantly reducing the need for manual intervention.

 AutoGOLE/SENSE Infrastructure: